 DUI / Driver's License Checkpoint City of Goleta

-The Goleta Police Department Traffic Unit will be conducting a DUI/Driver’s License Checkpoint this Friday night, April 15, 2016 at an undisclosed location in the City of Goleta between the hours of 6:00 p.m. to 3:30 a.m.
+The Goleta Police Department Traffic Unit will be conducting a DUI/Driver’s License Checkpoint this Friday night, May 20, 2016 at an undisclosed location in the area of Goleta between the hours of 6:00 p.m. to 3:30 a.m.

 The deterrent effect of DUI checkpoints is a proven resource in reducing the number of persons killed and injured in alcohol or drug involved crashes.
 Research shows that crashes involving an impaired driver can be reduced by up to 20 percent when well-publicized DUI checkpoints and proactive DUI patrols are routinely conducted.
 DUI checkpoints are placed in locations based on collision statistics and frequency of DUI arrests, affording the greatest opportunity for achieving drunk and drugged driving deterrence.
 Locations are chosen with safety considerations for the officers and the public.

 In California, this deadly crime led to 867 deaths and over 23,000 serious injuries in 2013 because someone failed to designate a sober driver.
 Nationally, the latest data shows over 10,000 were killed by an impaired driver.
 Over the course of the past three years, Goleta officers have investigated 75 DUI collisions which have claimed two lives and resulted in another 34 injuries.

 Officers will be looking for signs of alcohol and/or drug impairment with officers checking drivers for proper licensing.
 When possible, specially trained officers will be available to evaluate those suspected of drug-impaired driving, which now accounts for a growing number of impaired driving crashes.